But all of it seems based on a core concept that I need to get out first.....

 However, over the years people who have gotten to know me only through my writing have befriended me and then casually disowned me utterly from their life when I came down the "wrong" way on Sanders v.
-Clinton; flirted with me, hit on me, come on to me, and even made sexy plans with me, and then ghosted when their marriage that wasn't quite as open as they'd implied started working out; assumed the worst possible faith about a single interaction they thought targeted them despite a years long relationship; leaned on me for support and developed a rapport and relationship and even said they loved me only to basically disappear once their crisis was resolved; brought me into their confidence for months with many words about how invaluable our relationship was both because of my sense of social equality only to completely disappear without a trace or a word when they decided I had gone too far about what I still don't know; and have said all kinds of things that make me feel less like a human and more like someone they are entitled to.
+Clinton; flirted with me, hit on me, come on to me, and even made sexy plans with me, and then ghosted when their marriage that wasn't quite as open as they'd implied; assumed the worst possible faith about a single interaction they thought targeted them despite a years long relationship; leaned on me for support and developed a rapport and relationship and even said they loved me only to basically disappear once their crisis was resolved; brought me into their confidence for months with many words about how invaluable our relationship was both because of my sense of social equity and personal empathy only to completely disappear one day; and have said all kinds of things that make me feel less like a human and more like someone they are entitled to.
 (I mean, I get that "I'm going to marry you" is supposed to be a compliment, but buy Chris dinner and ask him about his dreams first, mmmkay?)

 Each of these things hurt.
 The acute kind of pain that happens when you break up with someone or lose a friend.
 I wondered what I did wrong.
 I blamed myself.
 I don't believe any of these things happened because those people suck.
 I'm fulfilling a role in their lives, and I was not being careful enough about who I let in.
 And that familiarity we shared was more disposable to them.